microBob/EPSRender.com/Other Sources/Notes.md

 1. add to `Meta.jobQueue`
 2. If Adobe, immediately add to `Meta.actionQueue`
+3. If Blender
+	1. if use all frames
+		1. immediately create and add a `jobRequest` for frame 1 to `meta.actionQueue`
+		2. wait for response before creating other frames
+	2. if given explicit frames
-3. If Blender, create `jobRequest` class for each frame and  immediately add first to `Meta.actionQueue`
+		1. create `jobRequest` class for each frame and immediately add first to `Meta.actionQueue`
 4. Add other blender frames to `Meta.blenderJobs`

 ### Add Jobs to RabbitMQ's `render-jobs`